-In such case, try nursing her is a more upright position, letting her bottom rest in your lap.
+In such a case, try nursing her is a more upright position, letting her bottom rest in your lap.
 You can also press gently with your fingers above the nipple of the breast she is eating from.
 That can slow down the milk flow a little bit.
-Also help her burp after one breast.
+Also, help her burp after one breast.

 Mouth pain from thrush or a sore throat

 Have you checked her mouth for thrush or a sore throat?
 Oral thrush is usually not painful, but it can be if the thrush is severe.
 You can learn about baby thrush and how to get rid of it here.